wirshingh/mitofinder-trimmed-reads-hydra-loop/README.md

   4. GENETICCODE="enter number from 1 to 18"

-     After the '=' enter a number from 1 to 18 that corresponds to the genetic code of the samples (see GENETIC CODES below)
+     After the '=' enter a number that corresponds to the genetic code of the samples (see GENETIC CODES below)

 GENETIC CODES